kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	* The loadings are the eigenvalues of :math:`\mathbf{X}'\mathbf{X}`.
 	* Sorting the eigenvalues in order from largest to smallest gives the order of the corresponding eigenvectors, the loadings.
 	* We know from the theory of eigenvalues that if there are distinct eigenvalues, then their eigenvectors are linearly independent (orthogonal).
-	* We also know the eigenvalues of :math:`\mathbf{X}'\mathbf{X}` must be real values and positive; this matches with the interpretation that the eigenvalues are the variance of each score vector.
+	* We also know the eigenvalues of :math:`\mathbf{X}'\mathbf{X}` must be real values and positive; this matches with the interpretation that the eigenvalues are proportional to the variance of each score vector.
-	* Also, the sum of the eigenvalues must add up to sum of the diagonal entries of :math:`\mathbf{X}'\mathbf{X}`, which represents of the total variance of the :math:`\mathbf{X}` matrix.
+	* Also, the sum of the eigenvalues must add up to sum of the diagonal entries of :math:`\mathbf{X}'\mathbf{X}`, which represents of the total variance of the :math:`\mathbf{X}` matrix, if all eigenvectors are extracted.
-	  So plotting the eigenvalues is equivalent to showing the proportion of variance explained.
+	  So plotting the eigenvalues is equivalent to showing the proportion of variance explained in :math:`\mathbf{X}`.
 This is not necessarily a good way to judge the number of components to use, but it is a rough guide.
 Use a Pareto plot of the eigenvalues (though in the context of eigenvalue problems, this plot is called a Scree plot).

 		.. figure:: images/eigenvalue-scree-plot.png
 			:alt:	images/eigenvalue-scree-plot.R